Mexican Pumpkin Bread (Pan de Calabaza)

 Instructions

-• Combine flour, salt, baking soda, nutmeg, and ginger in a bowl.
+• In a medium bowl, whisk together the flour, salt, baking soda, nutmeg, and ginger.

-• Bake for 60 to 70 minutes or until a toothpick inserted near the center comes out clean.
+• Divide the batter evenly between the prepared pans.
+Bake for 60 to 70 minutes, or until a toothpick inserted in the center comes out clean.

 Notes